Piano Concerto (Britten): History

 The piece was written in 1938 and then revised in 1945, including the replacement of the third movement.
 This was Britten's first work for piano and orchestra, which he premiered as the soloist at a Promenade Concert in 1938.
 Dedicated to the composer Lennox Berkeley, the concerto is a bravura work that has gained more international attention in recent years.
 Britten described the piece as "simple and in direct form".

 The revised version premiered at the Cheltenham Festival on July 2, 1946.
 The London premiere was performed soon after at the Proms in Royal Albert Hall with Noel Mewton-Wood as the soloist performing with the London Symphony Orchestra conducted by Basil Cameron.
 With Britten's agreement, a theme from the revised version was used by his colleague William Walton as the basis of a 1969 orchestral work, Improvisations on an Impromptu of Benjamin Britten.

 The best-known recording of the concerto is by the English Chamber Orchestra with Sviatoslav Richter as the soloist and Britten conducting, from a 1970 performance at the Snape Maltings, Aldeburgh, near Britten's own home.

 Boosey & Hawkes published the score of the concerto and estimated that it is 33 minutes in length.

-Instrumentation
+Music

-The work is scored for 2 flutes (both doubling piccolo), 2 oboes (II doubling English horn), 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, 1 tuba, timpani, glockenspiel, cymbals, whip, bass drum, snare drum, tambourine, tenor drum, harp, and strings.
+The work is scored for 2 flutes (both doubling piccolo), 2 oboes (2nd doubling English horn), 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, 1 tuba, percussion (timpani, glockenspiel, cymbals, whip, bass drum, snare drum, tambourine, and tenor drum), harp, and strings.

-Form

 The concerto is in four movements: